 Multi-signature accounts are first class citizens on NEM blockchain and is what LuxTag uses to secure your assets.

 Transferring accounts to other parties, you can’t do that natively on Ethereum.
 Let us take a look into how the architecture is designed.

 On Bitcoin, to make a multi-signature contract, you would take accounts A, B, and C and combine them together on a third party wallet to create account M, a multi-signature account.
-This multi-signature account has many limitations depending on the implementation and do not have the full benefits of a regular single signature Bitcoin account.
+This multi-signature account has many limitations depending on the implementation and does not have the full benefits of a regular single signature Bitcoin account.

-On NEM, you can create an account M, and assign accounts A, B and C as owners of account M all on the blockchain.
+On NEM, you can create an account M, and assign accounts A, B, and C as owners of account M all on the blockchain.
 Account M now acts as a smart asset — updatable, augmentable, and transferable.